azimut/daily-pic/README.md

 * fvalk (satellite images of the earth)
 * Servicio Meteorologico Nacional Argentino

-Feel free to add you own :)
+Feel free to add your own source :)

 Usage
 -----

-Just pass a flag corresponding to the image you want to get.
+Pass the correspondent flag as argument to the script.
 For example, to get and set the wallpaper from nasa apod use the ```-a``` flag:

 ```